Organisations are more fully committing to value-based care. Discover what physicians need to succeed.

 Response options: 5% or less, 6%–10%, 11%–15%, 16%–20%, 21%–25%, more than 25%, eligible for a bonus, but none received/paid, or not eligible for bonus.

 Methodology: HCP-LAN is a national effort to assess the adoption of alternative payment models (APM).
-HCP-LAN collects information from a large sample of public and private payers about payments made to providers, classifies those payments by category, and reports them in aggregate and by book of business.
+HCP-LAN collects information from a large sample of public and private payers about payments made to providers, classifies those payments by category and reports them in aggregate and by book of business.
 The Deloitte Center for Health Solutions plotted annual estimates for categories 3 and 4 APMs, which include APMs with shared savings and shared risk, and population-based management.
-We acknowledge that the aggregate trend in the HCP-LAN data can be driven by either an increase over time in the number of provider organizations participating in APMs or an increase in the share of payments tied to APMs for existing APM participants.
+We acknowledge that the aggregate trend in the HCP-LAN data can be driven by either an increase over time in the number of provider organisations participating in APMs or an increase in the share of payments tied to APMs for existing APM participants.

 Innovation starts with insight and seeing challenges in a new way.
 Amid unprecedented uncertainty and change across the industry, stakeholders are looking for new ways to transform the journey of care.
 Deloitte’s US Life Sciences and Health Care practice helps clients transform uncertainty into possibility and rapid change into lasting progress.
-Comprehensive audit, advisory, consulting, and tax capabilities can deliver value at every step, from insight to strategy to action.
+Comprehensive audit, advisory, consulting and tax capabilities can deliver value at every step, from insight to strategy to action.

 The Deloitte Center for Health Solutions, under the guidance of Executive Director Jay Bhatt, delves deeper into your top-of-mind issues and provides fresh thinking around complex challenges.
 Timely, relevant research and thought-provoking analyses deliver insight to help you see solutions through a new lens.